 If zoomies occur at home in a more confined area and you're wondering what to do about these crazy little bursts of canine energy then the two best options are:

-- If you can, distract your dog by engaging in an activity that they enjoy such as a long walk.
-Some dogs will be happy to divert their attention to that and burn off their energy in a less frenetic fashion.
+- If you can distract your dog by doing an activity he enjoys, such as a long walk.
+Some dogs will be happy to divert their attention and burn off their energy in a less frantic way.

-- Another option if you have a secure garden area is to simply open the door and let them have their little burst.
+- Another option, if you have a secure garden area, is to simply open the gate and let them have fun.

-Zoomies are a naturally occurring part of development or dog behaviour.
-Most dogs will exhibit this behaviour less and less as they get older and outgrow it.
+Zoomies are a natural part of canine development or behaviour.
+Most dogs show this behaviour less and less as they get older and outgrow it.

-If your dog is otherwise healthy and is not going to damage themselves or your environment then zoomies are a harmless way of a dog just being a dog.
+If your dog is healthy and won't harm himself or his environment, zoomies are a harmless way to be a dog.